Engineering Technology (M.S.)

-PLAN B: A minimum of thirty-two credits in graduate-level (numbered 5000 and above) course work, including a four- to six-credit Master’s Project (ET 7999).
+PLAN B: A minimum of thirty credits in graduate-level (numbered 5000 and above) course work, including a four- to six-credit Master’s Project (ET 7999).

-PLAN C: A minimum of thirty-two credits of graduate level course work (numbered 5000 and above).
+PLAN C: A minimum of thirty credits of graduate level course work (numbered 5000 and above).

-For either plan, students must complete the core requirements: ET 7430, ET 7450, and ET 7850.
-A minimum grade of ‘B’ is required in core courses, and the grade of ‘F’ grade is not acceptable in any course.
+For either plan, students must complete the core requirement, ET 7430.
+A minimum grade of ‘B’ is required in this core course, and the grade of ‘F’ grade is not acceptable in any course.
 In addition to fulfilling the general scholarship requirements of the Division, all course work must be completed in accordance with the regulations of the Graduate School and the College of Engineering.

 Master’s Project: ET 7999 integrates the knowledge gained in coursework, laboratory studies, and prior work experience to provide a focused activity demonstrating the student’s ability to perform master’s-level work.
 The master’s project should include elements of design, synthesis, fabrication, modeling and simulation, CAD/CAM, and empirical and theoretical analysis balanced in a manner appropriate to the student’s specific project.